 These two passions of mine, action/comedy, have come together in 'Wedlock'.

 I wanted to make a short film that was like the BMW series ‘The Hire’.
-Films like ‘Ambush’ and ‘Star’, are not just a series of ‘cool’ action shots, but are well-structured stories with fantastic characters (and, obviously, great car sequences too).
+Films that not just a series of ‘cool’ action shots, but are well-structured stories with fantastic characters (and, obviously, great car sequences too).
 This is what I have tried to achieve in making ‘Wedlock’.

 We made a real effort to make the car action sequences to feel completely real, so there's no CGI or green screen (apart from the flashes from the speed camera).
 Everything was shot on location at Millbrook Proving Ground with specialised camera rigs, tracking vehicles, and a low loader.